Toxicom/ffxiv-ui/README.md

       - **NOTE:** Currently there's a bug in DelvUI, so all of your assets must be directly in that specified place (by default it should be `C:\`)
 6. Import the profile:
    1. Go to **Import**
-   2. Paste your string in the text field
+   2. Paste the [DelvUI Profile string](https://github.com/Toxicom/ffxiv-ui/blob/main/import-strings/DelvUI.txt) in the text field
    3. Press **Import**
    4. Select which modules you want and confirm